DAC

 • If you need wheelchair assistance or any additional staff assistance when landing at Dhaka Airport, there are airport officials who will be of aid.
 You can book one beforehand by contacting the airport or requesting aid at the information desk.
 There is also a police station if you need assistance with a criminal matter or would require an official escort while at the airport.

-Top 5 airlines flying to Dhaka
+Reviews of the top 5 airlines flying to Dhaka

 See real verified KAYAK customer reviews for airlines flying to Dhaka.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from the United Kingdom to Dhaka.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.